 Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Manor is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Manor is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Manor who work in office and administrative support (13.51%), sales jobs (13.03%), and management occupations (7.77%).
+Overall, Manor is a city of sales and office workers, professionals, and service providers.
+There are especially a lot of people living in Manor who work in sales jobs (14.26%), office and administrative support (14.04%), and computer science and math (7.91%).

 Also of interest is that Manor has more people living here who work in computers and math than 95% of the places in the US.

-The per capita income in Manor in 2010 was $21,569, which is middle income relative to Texas and the nation.
-This equates to an annual income of $86,276 for a family of four.
+The per capita income in Manor in 2010 was $19,038, which is lower middle income relative to Texas and the nation.
+This equates to an annual income of $76,152 for a family of four.
 However, Manor contains both very wealthy and poor people as well.

 Manor is an extremely ethnically-diverse city.
 The people who call Manor home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Manor residents report their race to be White, followed by Black or African-American.
-Manor also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 46.51% of the city’s residents.
-Important ancestries of people in Manor include European, Irish, English, and French .
+People of Hispanic or Latino origin are the most prevalent group in Manor, accounting for 58.09% of the city’s residents (people of Hispanic or Latino origin can be of any race).
+The greatest number of Manor residents report their race to be Black or African-American, followed by White.
+Important ancestries of people in Manor include African, European, English, and Irish.

 The most common language spoken in Manor is English.
-Other important languages spoken here include Spanish and Chinese.
+Other important languages spoken here include Spanish and Vietnamese.